 Where to stay in Venice Italy

 I found Venice easy to navigate, but if you want to see Venice, I recommend you to walk as much as possible.
 We stayed in a small hotel “Avogaria 5 rooms”.
 We had a super spacious junior suite with a large bathroom, free breakfast, and free wifi.
-Our room had a private ground floor terrace/garden.
-The hotel was located 5 minutes walk from the “mainland,” 20 minutes walk to the heart of the city and 5 minutes to the sea promenade with the views over to Giudecca.
-We booked it through Hotels.com but received excellent service and was very happy with our stay.
-We paid approximately 330$ a night for two adults.
+Our room had a private ground-floor terrace/garden.
+The hotel was located 5 minutes’ walk from the “mainland,” 20 minutes walk to the heart of the city, and 5 minutes to the sea promenade with the views over to Giudecca.
+We booked it through Hotels.com but received excellent service and were very happy with our stay.
+We paid approximately 330$ a night for two adults but you will get it much cheaper if you go off-season.
 Go to Avogaria 5 rooms to check availability and prices.

 I have to warn you, hotels in Venice are costly, and the city tax is not included in the price, which means it will be added to your bill.